kallaway/100-days-of-code/r2-html-log.md

 ----- | ------ | ---------
 30 minutes of Math on Khan Academy |  |
 Keep learning a bit of Node |  |
-Add a function to switch enemies |  |
+Add a function to switch enemies | :white_check_mark: |
 Fix bug that shows Vines as being attacked when combat starts |  |
 When Gungurk falls to the Chasm, his GUI should be removed |  |
-Fix bug that allows Gungurk to be targetted even after he falls |  |
+Fix bug that allows Gungurk to be targetted even after he falls | :white_check_mark:  |
-Fix bug that makes The Stone immediately fall after Gungurk has fallen |  |
+Fix bug that makes The Stone immediately fall after Gungurk has fallen | :white_check_mark:  |
 Implement a way of adding and removing GUI elements from the Display |  |

 ## Interesting links 100